neurodebian/neurodebian/sandbox/schroot-fslview.rst

      /usr/share/fsl/data/atlases /usr/share/fsl/data/atlases none rw,bind 0 0
      /usr/share/data             /usr/share/data             none rw,bind 0 0

+    You need to be aware of the potential consequences of this second approach:
+    Any package that installs files under /usr/share/data will modify files in the same directory outside the chroot as well.
+If you don't want to risk that don't use this method and simply install the necessary data packages inside the chroot environment too, as describe before.

     .. note::
        Similarly you can bind-mount any other directory you would like